 Professor Zeblon Vilakazi

-Prof. Zeblon Zenzele Vilakazi was appointed Vice-Principal on 1 April 2020, and additionally holds the position of Deputy Vice-Chancellor of Transformation, Human Resources, Research and Postgraduate Affairs.
+Prof. Zeblon Zenzele Vilakazi was appointed Vice-Principal on 1 April 2020, and additionally holds the position of Vice-Chancellor designate.
 He has brought a wealth of experience, insight and knowledge to Wits and the Executive Team, and is committed to increasing Wits' quantitative and qualitative research output over the next few years in line with Wits' strategic research plan.

 Dr Vilakazi was appointed Group Executive for Research and Development at the Nuclear Energy Corporation of South Africa (NECSA) in 2011, while also serving as the director of iThemba LABS – a position he has held since January 2007.
 He also holds an Honorary Professorship in the Department of Physics at the University of Cape Town (UCT).